 The ORSA plan and suggested changes in related guidelines are discussed by the Board in March.
-Work on sensitivity tests, scenario analyses and specially selected factors goes on until the end of May, when the reports are completed.
+Work on sensitivity tests, scenario analyses and specially selected factors will continue until the report is completed.
 An integrated process is followed for KLP as a company and as a group, but separate reports are produced for each of these.